kasparsurbans/centos7-iso-repack/README.md

 # centos7-iso-repack
 Tool for repacking CentOS 7 iso, adding KICSTART config of your choice, editing INSTALL menu to automatically boot your install with KS.
 All this also possible writing ISO with KS configuration to USB flash.

+!!!
+WORD of CAUTION.
+Using usb flash creation skript is very DANGEROUS if you dont know what you are doing.
+If you specify the wrong device, it will wipe the specified disks clean!!!!

 to repack iso do the following:

 1. Download Centos 7 ISO into the working dir